MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 You can manually install the Azure CLI on any version of Linux by using the [Install script](/cli/azure/install-azure-cli-linux?pivots=script) option.

-If you are *updating* to the most recent version using this method, be sure to uninstall the previous version first, as well as any repositories you may have added for that version.
+If you're *updating* to the most recent version using this method, be sure to uninstall the previous version first, and any repositories you may have added for that version.

 ### Install from Microsoft repositories